 Section 1.
 Duties.
 The property, business and affairs of the Corporation shall be managed by the Board of Directors, which shall be known as the “Council,” except as otherwise provided by law or the Articles of Incorporation.

 Section 2.
 Composition of the Council.
-The Council shall consist of the current President, the Immediate Past-President, and the President-Elect of the Corporation, and the Executive Officer (the “Officers”), along with the Secretary, the Treasurer, and the Convention Manager (the “Officers”) and three elected Councilors (the “Councilors”).
-The terms the “Council” and the “Council Members” shall be used to refer to the entire membership of the Council, including all Officers and Councilors.
-No individual may hold more than one position on the Council except that the same individual may be appointed as both Secretary and Treasurer.
+The Council shall consist of the current President, the Immediate Past-President, and the President-Elect of the Corporation, and the Executive Officer (the “Officers”), along with the Treasurer, the Convention Manager, and three elected Councilors (the “Councilors”).
+The terms the “Council” and the “Council Members” shall be used to refer to the entire membership of the Council.
+No individual may hold more than one position on the Council.

 Should the total number of Council Members ever decline below five (5), due to resignation, removal or other cause, the remaining Council Members may appoint interim replacements to serve out the term of the individual Council Member being replaced.